A guide to budget sim racing

 Working from home top tips

-This is a budget sim racing guide so I have assumed you would use your own current television or monitor.
-If not, you can get a decent 1080p television for not a lot of money.
-Even 4K is wallet-friendly these days if you are happy going for a slightly older model or can cope without certain features such as HDR.
-As stated earlier, I would aim for 60 frames per second as 30 is not so smooth for driving games.
+This is a budget sim racing guide so I have assumed you will use your own current television or monitor.
+If not, you can get a decent 1080p television for little money.
+Even 4K can be wallet-friendly if you are happy going for a slightly older model or can cope without certain features such as HDR.
+As stated earlier, I would always aim for 60 frames per second as 30 is not so smooth for driving games.

 Things to look for in a gaming-friendly television or monitor?
-A respectable brand with a warranty (Benq, Samsung, B&O, HP etc), HDMI connectivity, Ia display of at least 24 inches in size at least full HD resolution and as low input lag as possible (many screens have a ‘game’ mode designed for this purpose).
+A respectable brand with a warranty (Benq, Samsung, B&O, HP etc), HDMI connectivity, a display size of at least 24 inches, at least full HD resolution and as low input lag as possible (many screens have a ‘game’ mode designed for this purpose).

 A headphone socket can also be great because you usually cannot plug headphones into a steering wheel and the alternative is having to plug into a controller and ensure that stays on if it is wireless.
 A USB charging cable will keep an Xbox wireless controller from going to sleep so you never lose audio mid-race.
 Or just used a wired controller.